Brushwood Junior School

-We intend that our Science curriculum will develop the natural curiosity of each pupil, regardless of their demographic and will encourage them to have respect for living organisms and instill in pupils the importance of caring for the natural environment.
-We want children to pose and answer their own questions, show curiosity and enthusiasm and engage in practical and stimulating lessons that are purposefully linked to their everyday lives.
-Teaching Science is about increasing pupils' knowledge of our world and with developing skills associated with Science as a process of enquiry. as such we give the teaching and learning of Science the prominence it deserves.
+The Science curriculum develops natural curiosity, respect for living organisms and instils the importance of caring for the natural environment.
+Pupils learn to pose and answer their own questions by engaging in practical and stimulating lessons that are purposefully linked to their everyday lives.
+Science teaching is focused on developing pupil’s understanding of the wider world, working scientifically and developing skills of enquiry.

 Brushwood Junior School was also awarded the Primary Science Quality Mark (PSQM GILT) in 2019